dorstern3/IronSwordsProject/README.md

 ![IronSwords Phone](https://github.com/dorstern3/IronSwordsProject/assets/96941609/ba0c9c0e-b62d-43d6-8166-89970d139224)

 ## Description:
-User application with the features:
+ Application with the features:
 - Registration and login with email and password.
-- Registration and Login with Facebook.
-- Registration and Login with Google.
+- Login with FingerPrint.
-- Recover password with email.
-- Display the username after login (on the home page).
+- All user information is stored in FireBase.

 - ## Platforms:
 - [X] Android